dcunited001/dcunited001.github.io/_posts/2016-09-06-the-opm-fallout-of-sepsis-and-the-neo-bolshevik-plague-in-america.md

 the goals of the "NWO" aren't actually that bad, when taken in the proper context.
 Anyways...... moving on.

+### Correct Economic Problems Before They Lead to Irreversible Consequences

-Controlling the right arguments there basically gives them carte blanche to win any debate.
-Doing so allows the neo-Bolsheviks to motivate Americans to fanatically pursue policies which are detrimental to our long-term interests.
+Controlling the right arguments basically gives these neo-Bolsheviks carte blanche to win any debate.
+Doing so allows the neo-Bolsheviks to motivate Americans to fanatically pursue policies which are actually detrimental to our long-term interests. $15 minimum wage is a great example of a policy with a particular value (fifteen dollars) that would extinguish small business and trigger downstream consequences in the American economy.

+However, raising the minimum wage is just a fact of life.
+Fifteen Dollars?
+Hell fucking no that is borderline criminal, negligent, insane or all of the above.
+A suggestion that numbs pain now, but causes significant.
+It's like a questionable doctor giving the high school quarterback with a slipped disc a prescription for oxycontin the night before the big game, sayin "You're fine!
+Take as many of these as you need 'til you feel dizzy and you go out there and win that game, son." and then smackin him on the ass on the way out of the office.
+If that's his doctor's idea of treatment, that guy needs a new one.

+With all due respect to Bernie Sanders as someone who truly cares about issues that are hurting millions of American's out there, the
+$15 minimum wage was a social media hack to gain support and quickly build a movement early on.
+Such a number would shutter so many small businesses and place a massive incentive for corporations to automate away all of the jobs those people had, all while destroying options for businesses to structure incentivization and the motivation for people to go to college.
+What's the answer, then?
+Lower the costs and prices of services and products in America that leave people in poverty.
+Why doesn't welfare help reduce rates of poverty?
+That's a really good question to ask if you are in favor of a major increase to minimum wage

 # How Could This Happen Here?

+Whoever is doing this to America, they're really fucking up a lot of people's lives and causing a lot of damage, as far as I can see.
+And it's being done in such a way that lashes out at anyone who dares question things.
+Social media is a distraction at best, at this point!
+CNN, MSNBC, ABC, CBS, NBC and sometimes even Fox ... it looks like anyone who asks real questions loses their job.
+BTW, I'm not so predispositioned to believe the right is always right.
+However, in our country's current nightmare, they are right on it.
+Yet, they still aren't asking many more questions than anyone else.

+### Social Media is an Echo Chamber

+#### and Somebody Handed Out Megaphones to the Retarded Parrots

+Thanks a lot, by the way.
+For paying out SEO and Social Media optimization to basically hand all these idiots under foreign influence a bunch of megaphones.
+Y'all gave megaphones ... to those people?
+Social Media, and the news as well, is like a bunch of retarded parrots right now.
+It's like you're only allowed to make statements that adhere to a predetermined list of acceptable rhetoric.
+And somewhere out there, there's a really heavy hand and if you make people think: that heavy hand is going to knock you the fuck out.
+Then they're going to threaten your family and threaten tactics like the Mafia might use to pummel down on the guy who won't pay protection money.

+### Even the Mafia Polices Itself

+I really gotta slow my roll here, 'cause I'm givin the Mafia a bad Someone once told me "David, the government's like the Mafia.
+No, You don't get it, the government is really like the Mafia."
+And everytime I think I understand what they meant, I find out a couple years down the road just how right they were.

+Here's the deal though: even the Mafia has to keep itself in check because the government is supposed to be the law.
+The Mafia will impose constraints on it's behavior, so it doesn't end up with its back against the wall like it was in Italy in the 80's and 90's: don't fuck with people who aren't in the game; don't use violence as a message if everyone's going to see it; don't fuck with the government unless they fuck with you; yada, yada.

+Well, who's watching the watchers?
+If even organized crime policies itself to an extent, in fear of the government, then who deals with corruption in the government when it starts dispensing retribution like the Mafia?
+The answer lies in the Social Contract.
+The people deal with it.
+And in America, our government is for the people, by the people.

+### Technology Throws the Social Contract's Validity into Question

+However, in the 21st century, tyrrany has one major trick up its sleeve that it didn't have in the 20th century: technology.
+This tool threatens the underpinnings and essence of John Locke's Social Contract.
+If America falls to tyranny, the world may never recover.
+If we really need something like martial law, there better be a good reason and there better be some mechanism built in that lets us end it when its appropriate.
+And it would appear that, if we are descending into tyranny, that is absolutely not the case because it really looks like somebody's got a lot of organizations by the balls.

+### The Collateral Damage is Immeasureable

-In the process of doing this and in the process of expending God knows how much money doing it, they manage to make you believe it's your fault, all while shielding the American Public from ever questioning whether this could happen to someone.
+In the process of doing clamping down and expending God knows how much money doing it, they managed to make you believe it's your fault, all while shielding the American Public from ever questioning whether this could happen to someone.
 They will methodically and mathematically ruin your life by constraining your social network and turning those few social nodes you do have against you.
 And if those nodes don't cooperate -- your best friends or closest family members -- well, they'll be lucky to avoid getting on the shit list too.
 And if they do actively, intentionally resist your treatment or help you in any way, they better understand that they're going to be on that shit list.

 ### So You Have Been Socially Nullified.